 30. Reserved Seating may be an option if you’re willing to pay for it.
 Visit gasparillatreasures.com for more information.

 31. Buy your own loot.
 Want to guarantee that your kids get some beads?
-Head to the dollar store and purchase some beads to place in your bag so if for some reason one of your kids are sad because they didnt get enough beads, then you’ll be the champion for bringing extra.
+Head to the dollar store and purchase some beads to place in your bag so if for some reason one of your kids is sad because they didnt get enough beads, then you’ll be the champion for bringing extra.

 32. Make Signs.
 If you know of a Krewe that will be in the parade, write their name on your sign and you may get some extra beads from them.